chochain/tensorForth/README.md

    . (dot)   (Va -- )        - print a view of a tensor
 </pre>

-### Shape adjustment (change shape of origial tensor or view)
+### Shape adjustment (change shape of original tensor or view)
 <pre>
-   flatten   (Ta -- T1a')    - reshap a tensor or view to 1-D array
+   flatten   (Ta -- T1a')    - reshape a tensor or view to 1-D array
    reshape2  (Ta -- T2a')    - reshape to a 2-D matrix view
    reshape4  (Ta -- T4a')    - reshape to a 4-D NHWC tensor or view
 </pre>